OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 1. To get a nine-month Office 365 developer subscription, on your profile page, under **Need an Office 365 subscription to use for development?**, choose **Sign up**.

 2. Create a username and domain.
 This account will have global administrator permissions for the subscription.
-You can choose any domain name as long is it not already in use.
+You can choose any domain name as long as it is not already in use.

 3. Create and confirm a password.
 Review the **terms of use** check box.
 You'll need to select the check box before you can continue.

   > [!NOTE]
   > Make a note of your username and password so you don't forget it.

-3. Choose **Create**.
+4. Choose **Create**.

-4. After the subscription is created, your subscription name and expiration date appear on your profile page.
+5. After the subscription is created, your subscription name and expiration date appear on your profile page.

 <!--I copied the following sections from the wiki page and am not sure what the new experience will be. -->

 ## Configure the subscription

 1. If it doesn't open automatically, open the setup page.
 On the admin page, choose **Go to setup**.

-2. On the Office 365 Enterprise E3 Developer setup screen, configure the three options as required.
+2. On the Office 365 Enterprise E3 Developer setup screen, configure the three options as required:

   - Personalize sign-in
   - Add users
   - Get apps

 3. In the admin portal, in the **Active users** section, assign the Office 365 Enterprise E3 Developer licenses to add users to the account that you created.

 ## Provision Office 365 services